 - A. REPORTS.
-In the event the City acquires investments other than checking accounts or certificates of deposit, at least quarterly, the investment officer shall prepare an investment report, including a management summary that provides an analysis of the status of the current investment portfolio and transactions made by the investment officer over the last quarter.
+In the event the City acquires investments other than checking accounts, repurchase agreement, or certificates of deposit, at least quarterly, the investment officer shall prepare an investment report, including a management summary that provides an analysis of the status of the current investment portfolio and transactions made by the investment officer over the last quarter.
 This report shall be provided to the City Council and will include the following: - 1.
 Listing of individual securities held at the end of the reporting period. - 2.
-Realized and unrealized gains or losses resulting from appreciation or depreciation by listing the cost and market value of securities over one-year duration (in accordance with Government Accounting Standards Board (GASB) 31 requirements).
-[Note, this is only required annually.] - 3.
-Average weighted yield to maturity of portfolio on investments as compared to applicable benchmarks. - 4.
-Listing of investment by maturity date. - 5.
-Percentage of the total portfolio which each type of investment represents. - B. PERFORMANCE STANDARDS.
+Average weighted yield to maturity of portfolio on investments as compared to applicable benchmarks, compared by original value, book value and market value. - 3.
+Listing of investment by maturity date.

+- 4. Percentage of the total portfolio which each type of investment represents. - B. PERFORMANCE STANDARDS.
 The investment portfolio will be managed in accordance with the parameters specified within this policy.
 The portfolio should obtain a market average rate of return during a market/economic environment of stable interest rates.
 A series of appropriate benchmarks may be established against which portfolio performance shall be compared on a regular basis.